Pylons-tech/pylons/docs/Developer-CLI-Tutorial.md

 ### Fulfill Trade

-  Now we've successfully created the trade.
-It's time to fulfill this trade.
+  Now you have successfully created the trade.
+It is time to fulfill this trade.
   ```
   pylonsd tx pylons fulfill-trade [id] [coin-inputs-index] [items] [payment-info] [flags]
   ```